New Wine Church: History of the building

 The cinema was opened as the Odeon Theatre on 25 October 1937 with Ralph Reader in The Gang Show.
-It was designed for the Oscar Deutsch chain of Odeon Cinemas by architect George Cole who came up with a streamlined Art Deco style.
+It was designed for the Oscar Deutsch chain of Odeon Cinemas by architect George Coles who came up with a streamlined Art Deco style.

 Inside the auditorium, there were troughs of concealed lighting and a moulded plaster decoration on the splay walls in the form of a floral frieze which had backlighting.
 Seating was provided for 1,178 in the stalls and 650 in the balcony.
 It was modernised internally in May 1964, a process known as the Rank Organisation's "zing" treatment.
 It continued as the Odeon until closing on 17 October 1981.
 Independent film exhibitors Panton Films took over the building from 14 July 1983 and it reopened as the Coronet Cinema with Return of the Jedi.
 It was converted into a twin cinema from 6 July 1990 with seating for 678 in the former balcony and 360 seats in the former rear stalls.
 The Coronet was closed on 6 June 1999.

 It was taken over by the New Wine Church from 2001 and the building is now known as 'Gateway House' which continues in church use today.
 The New Wine Church has made a number of alterations and renovations to the building.
 The building is a Grade II Listed Building and is currently used for (and is available for) weddings, music concerts, conferences, exercise classes and business meetings.